graywheels/graywheels/README.md

 # 👋 Hi, I'm Gray Wheeler

 Welcome to my GitHub!
-I'm an Information Systems Management student at Brigham Young University with a passion for data engineering, full-stack development, and problem-solving through technology.
+I'm a student at Brigham Young University with a passion for data engineering, full-stack development, and problem-solving through technology.
 This repository contains my professional resume and serves as a snapshot of my journey in tech, leadership, and service.

 ---

 ## 🧠 About Me

-- 🎓 **BS in Information Systems Management** @ BYU Marriott School of Business (Expected April 2027)
+- 🎓 **BYU Student** Expected Graduation of April 2027
-- 💡 STEM-Certified Technical Program with a 3.9 GPA
 - 💬 Fluent in **Mandarin Chinese** with over 9 years of study and real-world application
 - 🧗‍♂️ Skier, swimmer, and lifelong learner